 There are two ways to adjust the heat for this blackening seasoning mix.

 First is the paprika.
 Many people will like to use smoked paprika.
 Hungarian paprika is generally hot.
 But most paprikas are just called paprika, which is sweet paprika, which is what I usually prefer.

 The second heat adjustment is the amount of cayenne pepper amount.

 - 1 teaspoon of cayenne pepper will be 9/10 hot

 - ½ teaspoon of cayenne pepper will be 7/10 hot

 - ¼ teaspoon of cayenne pepper will be 3-4/10 hot—my usual

 - none-the heat will depend on the paprika

-- Bake to an internal temperature of 145° in the thickest part by FDA rules.
-Always check the internal temperature with an instant-read thermometer.
-Also, it should flake easily with a fork.
-It will take 7-8 minutes or about 10 minutes per inch of thickness. but always check the fish a minute or two early.
+By FDA rules, bake to an internal temperature of 145° in the thickest part.
+It should also flake easily with a fork.
+It will take 7-8 minutes in a 425° oven.
+Always check the fish a minute or two early.

 This recipe is listed in these categories.
 See them for more similar recipes.